3qiskiteers/quantum-error-correction/index.md

 and the future of quantum error correction.

 # 1. What is quantum computing?
 Why does it matter?
+Quantum computing, to put it simply, is a potential candidate for complete computational revolution.
+It revolves around the concept of qubits -- unlike a classical bit that is always either discretely 0 or 1, a qubit is able to remain in a quantum superposition of 0 and 1.
+Quantum algorithms exploit this superposition to perform simultaneous calculations on exponentially more logical states than possible with a classical computer.
-In 1994, Peter Shor created quite a stir when he introduced a quantum algorithm which could factorize large integers into their prime factors in polynomial time.
+The concept was first imagined (in the form of a quantum Turing-complete machine) in the early 1980s by a physicist named Paul Benioff.
+Subsequently, other physicists and computer scientists became attracted to the notion of quantum computing, believing that it will possess abilities beyond that of a classical computer.
+In 1994, Peter Shor created one of the first concrete examples of a relevant use case for quantum computing when he introduced a quantum algorithm which could factorize large integers into their prime factors in polynomial time.
 For the first time, the exponential speedup and practical applications of quantum computing were realized -- at least in theory.
 Though Shor’s algorithm was universally acclaimed, many scientists doubted that it would ever become more than a theoretical interest.

 # 2. Why do we need quantum error correction?
 By the 90s, physicists were well aware of the sensitive nature of quantum systems, as even the smallest of unintended interactions could destroy the state of a qubit.
 They knew that quantum circuits had to be cooled to near absolute zero and be extremely well-shielded from the environment.
 With systems as sensitive as single atoms, it seemed inevitable that algorithms such as Shor’s would fall apart due to a phenomenon known as quantum decoherence.